598team30/DL4H_Team_30/README.md

 4. Upload/copy `all_hourly_data.h5` to the `data` folder.

-5. Download/copy everything in the `embeddings` folder from https://drive.google.com/drive/folders/1IfqKghs9ztuYZfVYV_mHXAvdZ6q-J2JU to your projects `embeddings` folder.
+5. Copy everything in the `embeddings` folder from https://drive.google.com/drive/folders/1IfqKghs9ztuYZfVYV_mHXAvdZ6q-J2JU to your projects `embeddings` folder.

 6. Open the `DL4H_Team_30.ipynb` notebook from your `DL4H Team 30 Project` folder and run all (if using google colab, a popup will appear which needs your attention to give permission to mount the notebook to your drive).